-All manuscript papers have been fully updated to use the latest Sibelius 6 features, and a couple of minor bugs have been fixed, including correct trombones in the Brass band manuscript paper, and the fixing of a typo in the Pop group manuscript paper.
+All manuscript papers have been fully updated to use the latest Sibelius 6 features, and a couple of minor bugs have been fixed, including substantial revisions to the Concert band and Concert band, small manuscript papers, correct trombones in the Brass band manuscript paper, and the fixing of a typo in the Pop group manuscript paper.
 Manuscript papers for chamber ensembles no longer show instrument names after the first system.